-Since the Sustainability Science program offers a full-time study option, international students enrolled in a full-time course load — registered for at least 12 points of credit-bearing courses per semester — are eligible for a student visa.
+Since the Sustainability Science program offers a full-time study option, international students enrolled in a full-time course load—registered for at least 12 points of credit-bearing courses a term—are eligible for a student visa.

 Eligible international students who wish to apply for a student visa should do so immediately after they have received their letter of admission to Columbia University.
 This should be done by completing the Application for Visa Certificate (AVC).
 Applicants should be aware that after admission into a program it may take up to four weeks to receive the documents needed from Columbia to obtain a student visa, so please plan accordingly.